Erik-D-Mueller/Java-SpringMVC-Tool-Lending-Library-Software/README.md

 git push heroku master
 ```

-Once that's complete, you will want to set up the database on Heroku by sending your SQL files up:
+Once that's complete, you will want to set up the database on Heroku by sending your SQL files up to it:

 ```
 heroku psql < database/schema.sql